Timing Belts Keep things in Time

 (Always replace at 60,000 miles if car is regularly driven in temperatures near 110F, or -20F).

-Timing belt replacement intervals can usually be found in your owner's manual, or most any repair shop or dealership service department can look it up for you.
+Timing belt replacement intervals can usually be found in your owner's manual.
+Interval guide for 2010 and older cars from Gates.

 It is better to have this service done sooner than later as we have seen belts break ahead of the normal service interval, especially if the belt is older than 6 years old.